Lower Priced Previews Available November 29th - Dec 5th!

 Anise has traveled the world singing and acting for many years.
 Just coming from a Gospel concert in Portland, Oregon, Anise is excited to join Lamb’s Players for another run of BOOMERS.
 “It’s been 6 years since I last performed Boomers at the Horton Grand Theatre, and boy I am proud to be a cast again with this great cast.
 Look out 2014, here we come…Again!”
 Regional credits: Center Theatre Group/Ahmanson Theatre “Leap of Faith” and Broadway workshop/ St James Theatre NYC.
 San Diego Repertory Theatre and Moonlight Theatre “Tommy”.
 Geffen Playhouse LA,“Nightmare Alley”.
 Starlight Musical Theatre “Suds”.
 Old Globe Theatre: “Sammy”, “How the Grinch Stole Christmas!”
 (Auntie Who 07, 08, 09, 10) Lambs Players: “Boomers”, TheatreWorks “Once on this Island”, “Caroline or Change”, “Sparks”, Lorraine Hansberry Theatre “Dance On Widows Row”, “Blue”, Woodmeister Theatre: “Sophisticated Ladies”, Townsend Light Opera “Showboat”, California Conservatory, “A Grand Night for Singing”, “Smoky Joe's Cafe', Sierra Repertory Theatre: “Beehive”, San Francisco Workshop: “AfterShocks”, Portland Civic Theatre, “Little Shop of Horrors”.
 National Tours: Ain't Misbehavin', Menopause The Musical.
 European Gospel Tour: Emmitt Powell and the Gospel Elites, New Beginnings Gospel.
 She has appeared in many television commercials and has recorded many radio spots.
 Anise is proud to be a member of Actors’ Equity Association.

-recently played drums for Mixtape, Godspell and Boomers at the Horton Grand Theatre.
+Dave recently played drums for Mixtape, Godspell and Boomers at the Horton Grand Theatre.
 His past LPT performance credits also include Quilters, Festival of Christmas, Guys and Dolls, The Fantasticks, American Rhythm, Hello Dolly!, 1776, Into the Woods, Godspell, My Fair Lady and South Pacific.
 In addition, David performs regularly with the North Coast Repertory Theatre, San Diego Repertory Theatre and Cygnet Theatre and has been heard in past performances with the Theatre in Old Town, Moonlight Stage Productions, J*Company, and CCT.
 David holds a Bachelor’s degree in percussion performance from San Diego State University and is currently a faculty member with the New Youth Orchestra as the head of percussion studies.
-David is extremely proud to be an Associate Artist with LPT.
+Outside of performing, David runs a successful photography and videography business.
+He is extremely proud to be an Associate Artist with LPT.

 Rachael began her theatrical journey in the early 90s as a volunteer for LPT.
 She graduated from UCSD with a BA in theatre in 2002.
 Her LPT credits include Festival of Christmas 2009 on LPT’s Coronado Stage and miXtape at the Horton Grand.
 She is excited to be back with another original work and to be incorporated as part of the creative team that she learned so much from.
 She currently owns Key Light Concepts, a design company, and works around the country in many aspects of corporate production.
 In her off time, she is a volunteer track and field coach for Boulder Creek High School.